Devis Vásquez: AC Milan

 On 3 January 2023, Vásquez moved to Italy and signed for Serie A club AC Milan on a three-and-a-half-year contract.

 On 25 July 2025, after returning from his loan-spell with Empoli during the 2024–25 season, Vásquez and AC Milan reached an agreement to terminate his contract with the club, making him a free agent ahead of the 2025–26 season.

 Loan to Sheffield Wednesday

 On 5 August 2023, Vásquez moved to England and joined recently promoted EFL Championship club Sheffield Wednesday on loan until 30 June 2024.
 He made his debut for the club on 8 August 2023, in the EFL Cup against Stockport County.
 The match was tied and went to a penalty shoot-out where Vásquez saved two penalties to help secure a win for his side.
 On 18 January 2024, he was recalled from his loan spell.

 Loan to Ascoli

 On 19 January 2024, Vásquez was loaned to Serie B club Ascoli for the rest of the season.

 Loan to Empoli

 On 18 July 2024, he was loaned to Serie A club Empoli, with an option to make the move permanent at the end of the 2024–25 season.

 Roma

-On 29 July 2025, Vásquez joined Roma as a free agent, signing a contract until 2027.
+On 29 July 2025, Vásquez joined fellow Serie A club Roma as a free agent, signing a contract until 2027.

+Loan to Beşiktaş

+On 6 February 2026, Vásquez moved to Turkey and joined Süper Lig club Beşiktaş for the remainder of the season, with an option to make the deal permanent.